 In this video, I try to get a similar result in QGIS.

-I download a DEM from viewer.nationalmap.gov/public.
+I download a DEM from viewer.nationalmap.gov/basic.
 This page lets you select an area on map and see the availability of the selected data on the left.
 I’ve selected 1/3 Arc second DEM data.

 Each zipped file is about 350 mb, and this unzips to about 450 mb.
 So downloading a lot of these can take a fair amount of time and disk space.